Top 10 tips for a good night's sleep

 Around half the UK population suffers from stress-induced sleep problems, so it’s vital you take the time to relax before you go to bed, whether it’s taking a warm bath, reading a book, or listening to soothing music.
 For some people, writing a to-do list before bed can help free your mind from worrying about all the things you need to do tomorrow.

 2. Get into a routine

-We all know routine helps babies and children to fall asleep at a certain time.
-This applies to adults as well, because it allows your body to programme itself to naturally fall sleep and wake up at certain times.
+We all know that having a routine helps babies and children fall asleep at a certain time.
+This applies to adults as well, because it allows your body to programme itself to naturally fall asleep and wake up at certain times.
 Try to be rigid about going to bed at a certain time, and create your own relaxation routine.

 3. Avoid technology